 The Hanafuda earrings are recognized as a powerful emblem of the Sun Breathing Style warriors.
-They are present in both manga and anime and are often recognized within the characters.
-In the manga, Kyojuro Shinjuro, Rengoku’s father, called Tanjiro a “practitioner of the Sun Breathing” after recognizing the Hanafuda earrings.
+They are present in manga and anime and are often recognized within the characters.
+For example, in the manga, Kyojuro Shinjuro, Rengoku’s father, called Tanjiro a “practitioner of the Sun Breathing” after recognizing the Hanafuda earrings.

 Instead of being passed from generation to generation in the same family, these earrings are passed only between users of the Breath of Sun style.
 The Hanafuda earrings are given with the Breath of Sun Style as a secret mark of the clan.

 In the historical timeline of Demon Slayer: Kimetsu no Yaiba, the first user of the Hanafuda earrings was Yoriishi Tsugikuni, who happened to be the first Breath of the Sun user in history.
-Yoriishi’s brother Michikatsu Tsugikuni did not get to wear the Hanafuda earrings, nor his descendants, who known as the Tokito family, the were users of the Breath of the Mist, a variant of the Breath of the Moon, that was first developed by Michikatsu Tsugikuni.
+Yoriishi’s brother Michikatsu Tsugikuni did not get to wear the Hanafuda earrings, nor did his descendants, known as the Tokito family; they were users of the Breath of the Mist, a variant of the Breath of the Moon, which Michikatsu Tsugikuni first developed.

-Tanjuro explained to Tanjiro he can avoid freezing thanks to a breathing technique to prevent getting exhausted.
+Tanjuro explained to Tanjiro he could avoid freezing thanks to a breathing technique to prevent exhaustion.
 Tanjuro told Tanjiro, “If you can master the correct way to breathe, you will be able to dance forever, too.
 Even the cold will not bother you”, as his will was to pass down the technique alongside the Hanafuda earrings.

 Eventually, Tanjiro inherited the Hanafuda earrings, but we do not see him using the Hinokami Kagura until facing the Spider Demon; he needed to remember the fire dance to defeat the demon.

-In the manga’s 68th chapter, Tanjiro had no idea what was happening as the former Flame Hashira (enbashira) pushes him to the ground and accuses him of disrespecting them.
+In the manga’s 68th chapter, Tanjiro has no idea what is happening as the former Flame Hashira (enbashira) pushes him to the ground and accuses him of disrespecting them.
 “You are a Sun Breathing practitioner,” he continued.
 Those earrings are familiar to me.
 It was written down!”

 Shinjuro’s anger towards Tanjiro was due to the young demon slayer using the Hanafuda earrings, which marked him as a user of the Hinokami Kagura.
 Shinjuro thought Tanjiro went there to insult them as the Rengoku family just practiced the Flame Pillar, which was a variant of the original breathing style.

 The Annals of the Successive Generations of the Pillars have included the chronicles of the Breath of the Sun users and the history of the Hanafuda earrings.
-This book contains their history, which most likely dates back to the Breath of the Sun.
+This book contains their history, dating back to the Breath of the Sun.

-According to the manga’s last chapter, the tradition of passing down the earrings appeared to have come to an end at some time.
+According to the manga’s last chapter, the tradition of passing down the earrings appeared to have ended at some time.
 Kanata and Sumihiko Kamado, Tanjiro’s descendants, no longer wear them.
 Tanjiro’s Hanafuda earrings are currently hung on a wall in the Kamado family’s home.

-Muzan Kibutsuji, the first demon in the world, was perfect in nearly any sense, except for his unbelievable cowardly personality.
-When he got defeated by Yoriichi Tsugikuni, he developed a fear over a simple human.
+Muzan Kibutsuji, the first demon in the world, was perfect in nearly any sense except for his unbelievably cowardly personality.
+When he got defeated by Yoriichi Tsugikuni, he developed a fear of a simple humans.
 So in chapters 13 and 14 of the manga and episodes 7 and 8 of the anime, when Muzan saw Tanjiro wearing the same earrings as Yoriichi, he remembered the time he almost died and burst into anger and fear.

 In later chapters, which involved Kokushibo, it is revealed that Muzan eve tried to eliminate all the remaining users of the Breath of the Sun, so he assumed the Sun Breath users were extinct, but finding out a boy using the Hanafuda earrings in the middle of the city got him upset and afraid of what this could mean to him, and that is why he sent Susamaru and Yahaba (the ball and the arrow demons) to hunt and kill Tanjiro.

-The Hanafuda cards are Japanese playing cards that are smaller than their western counterparts, and their design is based on flowers and other cultural and significant scenes.
+The Hanafuda cards are Japanese playing cards smaller than their western counterparts, and their design is based on flowers and other cultural and significant scenes.

 However, some critics have interpreted the image as a rising sun, which Japan used during World War II when colonizing other Asian countries.
-This symbol is still controversial in many Asian countries, as it is a reminder of the war crimes committed by the Japanese military force.
+This symbol is still controversial in many Asian countries, as it reminds of the war crimes committed by the Japanese military force.

-Due to this, producers agreed to change the design of the earrings for the streaming platforms of South Korea, Mainland China, among other countries.
-The new design was the same red circle, but with four horizontal lines instead of the original lines that seem like sun rays.
+Due to this, producers agreed to change the design of the earrings for the streaming platforms of South Korea, and mainland China, among other countries.
+The new design was the same red circle but with four horizontal lines instead of the original lines that seemed like sun rays.

-At the beginning of the story, around the six first episodes, the Hanafuda earrings did not appear much more than a piece of accessories to mark the main character’s fashion.
-But we have come to see there is much more than that behind the Hanafuda earrings’ story.
-Although some of the earring’s story has been shown in the anime, we know all of us are hoping to resolve all the enigmas of these earrings.
+At the story’s beginning, around the first six episodes, the Hanafuda earrings did not appear much more than a piece of accessories to mark the main character’s fashion.
+But we have seen much more than that behind the Hanafuda earrings’ story.
+Although some of the earring’s story has been shown in the anime, we know we are hoping to resolve all the enigmas of these earrings.